3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 It leapt out at me in a way I can only think of as a kind of hyper-metaphor:

-Because they aren’t eyes anymore.
+Because they are not eyes anymore.

 They’re bees.

-A poetic transformation has taken place.
+A poetic transfiguration has taken place.

-Recall also, in this same context, the words I am like a flower from the second line of the poem.
-Notice now, some fifteen lines later, it too is brought back — except this time, this deep into the conceit, she’s transformed as well: she’s no longer like a flower — she is a flower.
-Furthermore, she wants her loved one to know that she’s a flower — and more than that even: she wants her loved one to know that she’s a flower breathing bare, laid open to your bees’ [i.e. eyes] warm stare.
+Furthermore, she wants her loved one to know that she’s a flower — and more than that: she wants her loved one to know that she’s a flower breathing bare, laid open to your bees’ [i.e. eyes] warm stare.

-This is nothing less than a total transfiguration taking place before us in the poem — perhaps even a transmogrification: two beings metamorphosing with the pace of the poem into full-blown flower and bee.
+This is nothing less than a total metomorphosis taking place before us in the poem — perhaps even a transmogrification: two beings metamorphosing with the pace of the poem into full-blown flower and bee.

-It is an amazingly original idea.
+It is a stupefying idea.

-I urge you also once again to get explicit in the privacy of your own mind with your images, and truly seek to feel these things.
-I promise you this process — learning to read in this way — will amplify your memory for every single thing you read.
-Just this one thing alone: get explicit in the privacy of your own mind with your images, and truly seek to feel these things.
+I promise you this process — learning to read in this way — will amplify your memory for every single other thing you read, whether you seek to memorize it or not.
+Just this one thing alone: get explicit in the privacy of your own mind with your images, and truly seek to see and feel these things.

-Deep processing is memory.
+Deep processing, always remember, is memory.

 One more time from the beginning of the second half, please imagine scrawling in kohl-black chalk these words onto your kitchen wall, and say them aloud as you do so: